9 Ideas for Eco-Friendly Flooring

 - Not water-resistant: Cork is prone to water damage, making it less than ideal for bathrooms and flood-prone basements.

-There you have it folks, an in-depth look at some of the most environmentally friendly floors.
+There you have it folks, an in-depth look at some of the most eco-friendly flooring.
 It turns out that you have a lot of options, and you can enjoy stylish looks and advanced features while also benefiting the planet.
 So now that you know your stuff, which eco-friendly flooring option would you choose?